 3. Sharia Financing at BFI Finance

 Currently, BFI Finance provides Sharia financing that can be an alternative for you.
 The Sharia products at BFI Finance include My Cars, My Faedah, My Hajat, My Ta'lim, and My BFI Share.
-For more information, you can click here.
+For more information, you can access through attached link.